pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 Peer review Separating [impact] from technical validity.

 Yet the answers to peer review lie in the foundations of the Web.

+We should be able not only to see the research methodology used in a research project, but we need to be able to peer into the researchers brain to see how the researcher thinks.

 #### Forecasting Research Impact